 Now that you know what PVA glue is, you can determine if it’s a safe and effective option for your project.

-We also recommend checking what kind of materials you’ll use it with, as it has specific surfaces where it works well.
-Nevertheless, we don’t doubt that you’ll find it useful in typical applications.
+I always recommend checking what kind of materials you’ll use it with, as it has specific surfaces where it works well.
+Nevertheless, I don’t doubt that you’ll find it useful in typical applications.